ycc789741ycc/anime-recommender-service/README.md

 # Anime-Recommender-Service
-* This repository implement the way to combine machine learning model
+* This repository implement a way to combine machine learning model
 (recommender system) with FastApi backend and celery worker with Streamlit
 as frontend demonstration.
 * The machine model is implemented in the [recanime](https://github.com/ycc789741ycc/anime-recommender-system)  package